AirDroid Business logo

 AirDroid

-AirDroid Business uses per-device annual pricing pricing, runs on cloud, supports Android, Windows, and Free trial available.
+AirDroid Business uses per-device annual pricing (published tiers) pricing, runs on cloud, supports Android, Windows, and 14-day free trial.

 Written by RajatFact-checked by Chandrasmita